justinww04/home-security-app/README.md

 finished up more optimization for mobile - reworked some of the optimizations

-finished optimizations for sms - re worked sms alert message
+finished optimizations for sms - re worked sms alert message - finished

 working on optimization for remote connections